 - keen to reduce your risk of becoming sick.

 We also encourage you to wear a face mask in these places:

-- public transport, including buses, commuter trains, indoors on ferries and flights
+- public transport, including buses, commuter trains, indoors on ferries, flights, taxis and ride-shares

 - crowded places

 - close contact settings, such as face-to-face conversations.

 We strongly recommend patients at any healthcare service wear a face mask if they can.